unmanbearpig/discourse_integration/README.md

 The longer and more complex - the better.

 ### Configure Discourse
+You can find all of these settings by searching for sso in your-discourse.com/admin/site_settings/

 #### SSO Secret
+Should be the same as in your Rails app's config.

 #### SSO URL
 The url of your Rails app's SSO endpoint.
 Set it to